PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 And the second thing is that, as I mentioned, there's a lot of willingness from not just the US but also European counterparts and many other democratic allies.

 All the 60 signatories of the Declaration for the Future of the Internet are committed to keep it free and open.
-Can we just...

 ### Zeinab Badawi:
 Sticking with the tensions, you're not escalating the tensions, but the tensions between China and the United States are escalating.
 Joe Biden has got the export controls now on Chinese technology and so on.
 And my point is, how is Taiwan viewing this?